AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/README.md

     }
 ```

 After enabling the skill in Alexa you cen the create new routines.
-As trigger you can the select a "door bell" with the name you have given at Virtualsmarthome.
+As trigger you can the select a "Door Bell" with the name you have given at Virtualsmarthome.